-OpenFFT adopts a 2-D decomposition method that is capable of localizing data when transposing from one dimension to another to reduce the total volume of communication.
-Also, the decomposition is adaptive, and automatically switches between 1-D and 2-D depending on the number of processes and data size.
-OpenFFT decomposes in the order of abc, cab, and cba for performing the 1-D FFTs along the c-, b-, and a-axes, respectively (Fig. 1).
+OpenFFT adopts a decomposition method that is capable of localizing data when transposing from one dimension to another to reduce the total volume of communication.
+Also, the decomposition is adaptive, and automatically switches between 1-D, 2-D, and 3-D (for 4-D FFTs) depending on the number of processes and data size.
+For example, with 3-D FFTs, OpenFFT decomposes in the order of abc, cab, and cba for performing the 1-D FFTs along the c-, b-, and a-axes, respectively (Fig. 1).
 Please refer to [1] for detail.
 Other publications [2, 3, 4, 5, 6, 7] may also be useful.